 A panoramic view of the Apollo 17 landing site.
-Harrison Schmitt prepares to take a soil sample, in this photograph taken by Eugene Cernan, in December of 1972.
+Harrison Schmitt prepares to take a soil sample in this photograph taken by Eugene Cernan in December of 1972.
 The last men to walk on the Moon returned home only a few days later.
-It has been more than thirty years since the last Moon mission; how long will it be before men walk on the Moon again?
-(Click on image to open larger panorama in new window) (Apollo 17 Crew, NASA, apod020128)
+It has been more than forty years since the last manned Moon mission; how long will it be before men walk on the Moon again?
+(Click on the image to open a larger panorama in a new window) (Apollo 17 Crew, NASA, apod020128)

 A strange-looking harbinger of dangerous conditions

-If even an object as bright and as big as the Sun gives off no significant gamma radiation, why does the Moon glow so brightly?
-Just as the Earth's atmosphere protects our surface from small to middling size meteoroids, which are vaporized by their passage through our atmosphere, but the Moon's airless surface is constantly struck even by microscopic meteoroids, cosmic rays -- extremely energetic pieces of atoms moving at nearly the speed of light -- are blocked by our atmosphere (see the image of the Earth, below), but strike the lunar surface with no impediment, and when they do, their energy of motion is transformed into the gamma-ray photons imaged above.
+If even an object as bright and as big as the Sun gives off no significant gamma radiation, why does the Moon glow so brightly in gamma radiation?
+Just as the Earth's atmosphere protects our surface from small to middling size meteoroids which are vaporized by their passage through our atmosphere, but the Moon's airless surface is constantly struck even by microscopic meteoroids, cosmic rays -- extremely energetic pieces of atoms moving at nearly the speed of light -- are blocked by our atmosphere (see the image of the Earth below), but strike the lunar surface with no impediment, and when they do their energy of motion is transformed into the gamma-ray photons imaged above.

-During the short trips that astronauts took to the Moon in the late 1960's and early 1970's, the dangers posed by meteoroids, cosmic rays, toxic particles of lunar dust, and other lunar phenomena were relatively minor.
-But when men return to the Moon around 2020 for stays of much longer duration, protecting them from the dangers posed by its lack of air will be a major problem, and a great deal of NASA's current research is aimed not at getting men back to the Moon, but making sure that once they get there, they can live and work in relative safety.
+During the short trips that astronauts took to the Moon in the late 1960's and early 1970's the dangers posed by meteoroids, cosmic rays, toxic particles of lunar dust and other lunar phenomena were relatively minor.
+But when men return to the Moon (perhaps between 2020 and 2040) for stays of much longer duration, protecting them from the dangers posed by its lack of air will be a major problem, and a great deal of NASA's current research is aimed not at getting men back to the Moon, but making sure that once they get there they can live and work in relative safety.
 (Dave Thompson (NASA/GSFC) et al., EGRET, Compton Observatory, NASA, apod060527)